NaturalIO/captains-log/README.md

 * When you have large test suit, you want to know which logs belong to which test case.

-* Sometimes your test crashes, you want to find the resposible test case.
+* Sometimes your test crashes, you want to find the responsible test case.

 ``` rust
 use rstest::*;